melharfi/CryptDecrypt/README.md

 Tool to encrypt / decrypt assets for MELHARFI 2d game engine

-Hi there, using my 2d game engine to develop my current game, an RPG network https://github.com/melharfi/MELHARFI-2D-Game-Engine
+Using my 2d game engine to develop my current game, an RPG network https://github.com/melharfi/MELHARFI-2D-Game-Engine

 I need to protect its assets, so i build a small tool that use Rijndael AES encrypted algorithm